Anomaly Awareness: Anomaly Awareness for Boosted hadronic phenomena

 \subsection{Anomaly detection}

-So far we have discussed the effect of AA in the classification task.
-On one hand, it maintains the target of the prior run which is to identify correctly {\it normal} classes.
+~ So far we have discussed the effect of AA in the classification task.
+We noted that AA preserves the performance of the classification task respect to the prior run, which is to identify correctly {\it normal} classes.
 This can be seen from the comparison of ROC curves in Fig.~\ref{fig:classROC}, where the overall effect of adding AA terms is negligible.
 But the effect on the anomalous events is substantial, bringing the distribution of predictions for anomalous events farther from the region of the {\it normal} classes, which gather around 0 and 1, see Figs.~\ref{fig:WjetAA} and ~\ref{fig:2to5}.

 Now we want to discuss how this separation could be used in practice in an LHC search for anomalies.
 Note, though, that the following quantitative discussion is intended for illustration and not to be taken as a full-blown analysis of anomalies in high-$p_T$ fat jets at the LHC.
-As mentioned before, the LHC environment is complex, and modelling the behaviour of hadronic final states requires a sophisticated machinery that we are just approximating with simple theoretical simulation tools.
+As mentioned before, the LHC environment is complex, and modelling the behaviour of hadronic final states requires sophisticated machinery which we are just approximating with simple theoretical simulation tools.
 Moreover, we have only considered information on the leading jet, missing then important correlations with other hadronic activity or correlated channels.

 With all these caveats in mind, we describe a procedure one could follow to use AA in order to increase detection of anomalies.